Glenn Maxwell: 2015 World Cup

 Maxwell was selected in Australia's 15-man squad for the ODI World Cup co-hosted by Australia and New Zealand in early 2015.
 He scored 95 runs and took four wickets against England in final of the warm-up triangular series in early February and began the tournament well, making scores of 66 from 40 balls in the first match against England, and 88 from 39 balls against Afghanistan.
 Later in the tournament, he scored his maiden international century, scoring 102 against Sri Lanka at the Sydney Cricket Ground.
 He brought up his century in 51 balls, at the time recording the fastest century by an Australian man in an ODI and the second-fastest in World Cup history.

 In the quarter-final against Pakistan, Maxwell took two wickets and scored 44 runs, before scoring 23 against India in the semi-final.
 He did not bat in the final against New Zealand but took a wicket as Australia won their fifth World Cup title.
 Maxwell ended the tournament as Australia's third highest run scorer, scoring 324 runs at a batting average of 64.80 runs per innings.

-Maxwell continued to be a fixture in Australia's one-day sides following the World Cup.
-He was names as Cricket Australia's men's T20I Player of 2015 at the Allan Border Medal ceremony and played regularly throughout 2015 and the first half of 2016.
-He was not included in either the Test and ODI teams for Australia's tour of Sri Lanka in 2016, but was in the side for the T20I series.
+Maxwell continued to be a fixture in Australia's one-day teams following the World Cup.
+He was named as Cricket Australia's men's T20I Player of 2015 at the Allan Border Medal ceremony and played regularly throughout 2015 and the first half of 2016.
+He was not included in either the Test and ODI teams for Australia's tour of Sri Lanka in 2016, but was in the team for the T20I series.
 In early September he scored an unbeaten 145 from 65 deliveries opening the batting at Kandy, at the time the second-highest individual score in men's Twenty20 Internationals.
-Maxwell returned to the ODI side at the beginning of 2017 for the series against Pakistan, making scores of 60 in first ODI and 78 in the fourth match.
+Maxwell returned to the ODI team at the beginning of 2017 for the series against Pakistan, making scores of 60 in first ODI and 78 in the fourth match.
 He was named as Cricket Australia's men's ODI Player of 2016.